 “Mama, please leave me alone, am old enough to know what I want.
 How can you tell me what to do?
-I’ll get married when the right man comes along., please Mama, if you have nothing else to discuss, I will talk to you later.
+I’ll get married when the right man comes along.
+Mama, if you have nothing else to discuss, I will talk to you later.
 I’ve got to go now, Bye Mama….”
-That was my Me Chinwe, alas Chichi, a few years ago.
+That was Me Chinwe, alas Chichi, a few years ago.
 I was in charge.
 I knew it all.
-No one could tell me what to do, how dear they?
+No one could tell me what to do, how dare they?
 Who do they think they are?
-I had a master’s degree, an amazing job, earned good money and was on top of my game, how dare they?
+I had a master’s degree, an amazing job, earned good money and was on top of my game.

 My name is Chinwe, and this is my story…..

-I grew up knowing I would be the best at what I do; I would work hard, get a great job, and earn and save loads of money, no man would put me in his house and turn me into a slave, I and I alone would determine what I do and don’t do and that was exactly what I got.
+I grew up knowing I would be the best at what I do; I would work hard, get a great job, and earn and save loads of money, no man would put me in his house and turn me into a slave.
+I and I alone would determine what I do and don’t do.
+That was exactly what I got.